Back to Coding

 Sample public mentions

-A small sample of publicly posted comments, shown for context with links to the original source.
+Showing 5 of 220 analyzed public mentions in this period, with links to the original source.
 We do not reproduce full threads.

 Deeper analysis

-• Bug reports and reliability complaints dominated the discussion by a wide margin, setting a persistently negative overall tone.
+• Bug reports and reliability complaints dominated discussion by a large margin over the four-week window.

 AI-generated summary of public online discussion during this period.
 It reflects the tone of that discussion, not facts about the product or our views.